laugamo/web-scraping-uoc/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 You can run this application opening Spyder and pressing the Run button to run the main.py script.

-You need to specify the use and the password in order to log in in LinkedIn.
+You need to specify the use and the password in order to log in in LinkedIn:

+  email = "replace_your_email_account"
+  password = "replace_your_password_account"

+You need to specify the keywords of the type of job offer you are looking for and the location:

+  keywords = "Analista de datos" location = "Barcelona"

-You can also specify the amount of pages you want to fetch the information offers from.
+You can also specify the amount of pages you want to fetch the information offers from:

+  num_pag = 11

 <!-- ROADMAP -->
 ## Roadmap

-- Update config
+- Create a config  file with all the parameters.
 - Clean data so that it can be further processed in Power BI or other visualization tools.

 <!-- CONTRIBUTING -->